CSA-RH/rosa-hcp-fast-deploy/README.md

-# AWS ROSA Cluster with hosted control planes (HCP)
+# AWS ROSA with hosted control planes cluster (ROSA HCP)
-The idea behind this shell script was to automatically create the necessary environment and deploy a ROSA with **HCP** cluster in a few minutes, using the CLI.<br />
+The idea behind this shell script was to automatically create the necessary environment and deploy a ROSA **HCP** cluster in a few minutes, using the CLI.<br />
 The initial setup includes the creation and configuration of the
    - Virtual Private Cloud (VPC), including Subnets, IGW, NGW, configuring Routes, etc.
    - Account-wide IAM roles [^1] and policies
    - Cluster-specific Operator roles [^1] and policies
    - OIDC identity provider configuration

-The entire process to create/delete a ROSA with **HCP** cluster and all its resources will take approximately 15 minutes. <br />
+The entire process to create/delete a ROSA **HCP** cluster and all its resources will take approximately 15 minutes. <br />

 ## Script prerequisites
 - An AWS account (or an RHDP "AWS Blank Environment")